 In summer, the mountains continue to play a significant role in our sports programme.
 Students take part in activities such as mountain biking, hiking, rock climbing, horse riding, and trail running.

 Up in the clear mountain air, you don’t just breathe more deeply – you see further.
 The school is the proud possessor of a research-grade telescope, housed in the Kalouti Observatory, which provides a boost to Aiglon’s science studies across a wide range of subjects from Astronomy (offered at Aiglon to GCSE level) to Computing, as students work on sharing their data with their counterparts around the world.

 As you might expect, Geography lessons are frequently conducted outside.
 Students will survey lichens in the village and surrounding areas; they test water purity in a nearby mountain stream and look for larvae; and they visit the local sewage and water-treatment works.
-And many more subjects use the mountain as an additional classroom, grounding textbook learning in hands-on experience – something that inspires students of all aptitudes and abilities.
+And many more subjects use the mountain as an additional classroom, grounding textbook learning in hands-on experience – something that inspires students of all aptitudes.

 The arts are a vital part of Aiglon’s curriculum, and the mountains provide both an inspiration and an unrivalled performance setting.
 Outdoor art classes include everything from photography to land art, while in recent years "Shakespeare in the Snow" performances have pushed boundaries for both audiences and performers.

 It’s not all strenuous hikes or challenging expeditions.
 The paths and trails around Aiglon are a source of respite and relaxation for all members of our community.
 The school’s yoga teacher often draws on the details of mountain life – the birds, flowers, and curious chamois and bouquetins – to inspire the sessions of deep relaxation that conclude the yoga class.